 - Black teeth caused by amalgam restorations

-- What should I do in order to my teeth never be black prevent my teeth turning black?
+- What should I do to prevent my teeth turning black?

 What are the causes of teeth turning black?